Baptism or

 The following explanation explains baptism simply and well:

-Baptism is a symbol.
-It is meant to show the world that you love, trust, and have put your hope in Christ.
+Baptism is meant to show the world that you love, trust, and have put your hope in Christ.
 It’s like a wedding ring.

 A KEY PASSAGE FROM THE NEW TESTAMENT: